FTP - General FTP Settings

 - Log in to your Bluehost Account Manager.

-- Click the MANAGE button under the FTP Access section.
+- Click the Manage button under the FTP card.

-- You will be taken to the FTP Management page, where you can view all existing FTP accounts and choose how to manage them.
+- You will be taken to the FTP Management panel, where you can view all existing FTP accounts.

 cPanel